Protected Solid-State Qubits: Protected semiconductor spin qubits

 A local DFS is often defined in a subspace of the Hilbert space spanned by a few qubits.\cite{Lidar2003} The simplest multi-qubit (in this case multi-spin) encoding that provides some built-in protection against magnetic noise is the singlet-triplet qubit, which is defined in the $S_z^{\rm tot}=0$ subspace of two spins localized in two quantum dots.\cite{Levy2002,Petta2005} The two states in this subspace couple in exactly the same way to a magnetic field that is uniform on the scale of the double quantum dot, and the subspace is thus insensitive to (long-wavelength) magnetic noise along the quantization axis $z$.
 This type of protection is more generally known as \emph{collective dephasing}\cite{Palma1996,Duan1998} and boils down to the following observation.
 If two qubits suffer the same pure dephasing, i.e., $\alpha |{0}\rangle + \beta|{1}\rangle \to \alpha |{0}\rangle + e^{i\varphi}\beta|{1}\rangle$, then any state in the two-dimensional space spanned by $\{|{10}\rangle,|{01}\rangle\}$ only acquires an unimportant overall phase factor.
 However, since the nuclear magnetic noise is short-wavelength (not strongly correlated across different qubits) and not uniaxial, it does not result in collective dephasing and the two-spin encoding does not provide significant protection against it.

 It is worth pointing out that collective dephasing is conceptually similar to the mechanism that underlies improved qubit coherence at so-called \emph{sweet spots}.
 In multi-dot multi-spin qubits the interdot tunnel coupling leads to spin-charge hybridization.
 While this allows fast electrical control of the qubits, it makes the qubit sensitive to ubiquitous fluctuations of the electric field, coming from the substrate and/or the gate electrodes.
-One approach to mitigate such charge noise, without compromising the electric control over the qubit, is to operate the qubit at sweet spots, where the qubit splitting $E_{10}$ is to lowest order insensitive to the dominating electric fluctuations.
-Small fluctuations then translate to an irrelevant overall phase factor for the qubit subspace, much like the effect of collective dephasing.
-The sweet-spot approach simply amounts to choosing optimal working points in parameter space and has proven to be capable of significantly increasing the charge-noise-resilience of multi-spin qubits.\cite{Martins2016,Reed2016}
+One approach to mitigate such charge noise, without compromising the electric control over the qubit, is to operate the qubit at sweet spots, where the qubit splitting $E_{10}$ is to lowest order insensitive to the dominating electric fluctuations: Small fluctuations then translate to an irrelevant overall phase factor for the qubit subspace.
+The sweet-spot approach simply amounts to choosing optimal working points in parameter space and has proven to be capable of significantly increasing the charge-noise-resilience of multi-spin qubits.\cite{Martins2016,Reed2016} In this context, one can say that mitigating noise through collective dephasing is an instance of the same approach: It results in a subspace with a special, prolonged sweet spot against the particular fluctuations causing the dephasing.

 A more advanced local DFS, providing protection against magnetic noise along all three axes, can be formed by combining three spins:\cite{Knill1999,Filippo2000,Yang2001} A three-spin system hosts one $S=\frac{3}{2}$ spin-quadruplet and two $S=\frac{1}{2}$ spin-doublets.
 A qubit encoded into two \emph{identical} spin-$\frac{1}{2}$ states but belonging to \emph{different} doublets evolves trivially under the Hamiltonian $\hat H = {\bf B}(t)\cdot\hat{\bf S}^{\rm tot}$ (with $\hat{\bf S}^{\rm tot}$ the total spin operators) and is thus protected against all long-wavelength magnetic noise.
 This protection is better than that of the two-spin qubit, but still inefficient against short-wavelength nuclear magnetic noise.